glouppe/info8010-deep-learning/lecture4.md

 ## Scheduling

-Despite per-parameter adaptive learning rate methods, it is usually helpful to **anneal the learning rate** $\gamma$ over time.
+Despite per-parameter adaptive learning rate methods, it is usually helpful to .bold[anneal the learning rate] $\gamma$ over time.

 - Step decay: reduce the learning rate by some factor every few epochs (e.g, by half every 10 epochs).